Ma-Marcinowski/Verificational-Model/README.md

     * Access the directory - which contains a given preprocessing program file - through the terminal / command-line interpreter (method  of access depends on user's operating system);
     * In the terminal type the command `python3 program_name.py` to run the named program;
     * If it were necessary: to force quit (terminate) a running program use a keyboard shortcut `Ctrl + C` in an opened terminal window, or `Ctrl + Z` to suspend a running program, then to resume a paused run, type the command `fg` (works in terminals of most operating systems, *e.g.* macOS, Linux).

+### 1.2.
+Preprocessing v2.1

+* #### 1.2.1.
+Exactly the same as v2.0, except for addition of noise to train and test images, also extraction window is slightly shifted to better fit the writing space (number of patches passed through the mean pixel value threshold is therefore greater).

 ### 2. Verificational Model v3.0